1Anand1/Titanic_Survival_Prediction/README.md

 I will be improving the acurracy of the code by checking use of other algorithms.

-Aim is to imptove the acurracy to 85%.
+Aim is to improve the acurracy to 85%.